 Yes, absolutely!
 While the patterns are offered for free by us here at Peppermint, we pay the patternmaker fairly for their work including associated costs such as fabric, notions and couriers etc. Our free pattern initiative started years ago when we were offered patterns by several contributors to give away for free.
 This then grew into commissioning patternmakers with our designs and paying an agreed, fair rate, which has increased over the years after consultation with our patternmakers.
 We’re very proud of what we’ve been able to share with the sewing community, making patterns that are accessible to all while also financially supporting and amplifying indie patternmakers.

-I’m having difficulty/don’t use PayPal.
-Are there any other ways to donate?
+I’m having difficulty/don’t use Stripe/Credit Cards/PayPal.
+Are there any other ways to support?

-If PayPal is a no go for you but you still feel compelled to send us money (awww, thank you!) you can email us at email@example.com and we’ll send you our bank deets.
+If these options are a no go for you but you still feel compelled to send us money (awww, thank you!) you can email us at firstname.lastname@example.org and we’ll send you our bank deets.